Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

 \subsection{The Proposed DSN Framework}

-In this section, we introduce the proposed DSN framework.
-We formulate it into a two-step procedure (see Fig.~1): 1) first training a teacher network $f_T$, which maximizes the performance for prediction, 2) then training multiple student networks $f_S$ based on the knowledge distilled from teacher \cite{gou2020knowledge, hinton2015distilling}.
-During the distillation process, in addition to transfer knowledge, we propose a new SN (Serial Number) embedding loss that enables DSN to embed a unique serial number into the student network.
-The student network behaves properly only when entering the correct serial number. \textbf{Teacher-Student Framework.} We propose to use knowledge distillation framework to train multiple customized DNN models.
+The proposed DSN framework is depicted in Fig.~1.
+We formulate it as a two-step process: 1) initially training a teacher network $f_T$ to maximize prediction performance, and 2) subsequently training multiple student networks $f_S$ based on the knowledge distilled from the teacher \cite{gou2020knowledge, hinton2015distilling}.
+During the distillation process, we introduce a new SN (Serial Number) embedding loss $\mathcal{L}_{DSN}$, which enables DSN to embed a unique serial number into the student network, in addition to transferring knowledge.
+The student network functions correctly only when the correct serial number is entered. \textbf{Teacher-Student Framework.} We propose employing a knowledge distillation framework to train multiple customized DNN models.
 The approach is formulated as follows.
-Given a vector of logits $Z_T$ as the output of the last fully connected layer from teacher model $f_T$.
-Then the probability $P_T$ can be estimated by applying a softmax function on $Z_T$.
-We follow previous work and utilize the soft target obtained by the teacher model as a supervision signal to transfer knowledge from $f_T$ to $f_S$.
-The distillation loss can be formulated as follows.
+Given a vector of logits $Z_T$ as the output of the last fully connected layer of the teacher model $f_T$, we can estimate the probability $P_T$ by applying a softmax function to $Z_T$.
+We utilize the soft target obtained from the teacher model as a supervision signal to transfer knowledge from $f_T$ to $f_S$.
+The distillation loss is formulated as follows:

-where $\mathcal{L}_{KL}$ indicates the KL divergence loss.
-This training framework can enable the small student model to obtain a comparable even better performance from the large pre-trained teacher model.
-Different from conventional distillation settings, stakeholders using DSN will keep the teacher model and training data secret and only distribute the trained student networks to the customers.
+where $\mathcal{L}_{KL}$ represents the KL divergence loss.
+This training framework enables the student model to achieve comparable or even superior, performance to that of the pre-trained teacher model.
+Unlike conventional distillation settings, stakeholders using DSN will keep the teacher model and training data confidential, distributing only the trained student networks (blue part in Fig.~\ref{fig:Training Pipeline}) to the markets and customers.

-\textbf{Embedding Serial Number.} We then introduce the process of serial number embedding.
-Given a student model $f_S$, the inputs $x$, and the unique serial number $\hat{k}$.
-The student model embedded with serial number $f^K_S$ can be formulated as follows.
+\textbf{Embedding Serial Number.} The process of embedding the serial number is implemented as follows.
+Given a student model $f_S$, the inputs $x$, and the unique serial number $\hat{k}$, the student model embedded with the serial number $f^K_S$ can be formulated as: